FlyingFoxie/omni-challenge/README.md

 This microservice provides an API endpoint for listing employees within an organization.
 The primary goal is to allow users to retrieve employee data efficiently based on various criteria.

-The EmployeeListView endpoint supports several query parameters:
+The `/api/v1/employee/` endpoint supports several query parameters:

 1. **company**: Filters the employee list by the company's UUID.
 2. **status**: Filters the employee list by their employment status.